 Study and Information Centre

-CULS campus provides students and staff with a broad range of support.
-An integral part is the Study and Information Centre (SIC), which functions mainly as the CULS academic library.
+CZU campus provides students and staff with a broad range of support.
+An integral part is the Study and Information Centre (SIC), which functions mainly as the CZU academic library.
 Besides loaning books, the SIC also has several study rooms and provides Internet access and copy services.
 Its other services also include an e-shop (internet shop with study literature) and the issuing of identification cards.

 For those who long for sports activities during their free time, there is a modern sports complex in the campus.
 It includes an indoor pool, gymnasiums, tennis courts, a football pitch and much more.